When in Paris, it can be a challenge to figure out which Metro pass to buy.

 They come in 1, 2, 3, and 5-day increments, and you can purchase them for either zones 1-3 (central Paris and close-in suburbs) or zones 1-5 (which includes airports, Versailles, Disneyland Paris, St. Denis, and more).

-The passes also give users discounts to a number of Paris attractions, and they can take some of the guesswork out of getting around.
+The passes also give users money off of several Paris attractions, and they can take some of the guesswork out of how many tickets to buy ahead of time.

 Paris Visite can also be purchased as part of the Paris Passlib package, which includes the Paris Museum Pass, a boat ride, a bus tour, and more.

-- Equal to almost 6 t+ tickets per day
+• Equal to almost 6 t+ tickets per day (12 total)

 The math changes a bit for the Zone 1-5 Paris Visite passes, which can then cover your ride to the airport and anywhere else on the RER, such as Versailles.